 Single Vision Lenses

 Single vision glasses are designed to help people who require correction of farsightedness, nearsightedness, or astigmatism.
 These eyeglasses have just a single optical prescription correction and they distribute focus evenly over the entire surface area of the lens.
 Most people that wear glasses usually get this type.
 If you have multiple prescriptions you would require bifocal or multifocal eyeglasses.

 The primary purpose of glasses bifocals is to provide the optimal balance between distance vision and near vision focusing needs.
-Eyeglasses bifocal lenses are available with the reading segments in a variety of shapes and widths including sunglasses bifocal options.
+Eyeglasses with bifocal lenses are available with the reading segments in a variety of shapes and widths including bifocal sunglass options.

 Trifocal lenses are similar to bifocals, except that the two focal areas are separated by a third middle area with intermediate focus correction.
 This area is used for intermediate vision; roughly at arms’ length, e.g. computer distance.
 This lens type has two segment lines, dividing the three different correcting segments.

 Request an Eye Exam